Chironius carinatus

-Chironius carinatus, commonly known as the amazon whipsnake, or the machete savane is a long and slender, nonvenomous colubrid snake.
+Chironius carinatus, commonly known as the Amazon coachwhip, is a long and slender, nonvenomous colubrid snake.

 Geographic range

 It is endemic to the regions of Colombia, northern Brazil, Costa Rica, eastern Venezuela, northern Suriname, Guyana and Trinidad and Tobago.

 Description

 Chironius carinatus may grow to 3 meters (9.8 feet) in length.
 Their body color can range from brown to deep yellow or gold, with the tail being generally darker than the body.
 The belly is often a bright shade of yellow or orange.
 In most specimens, body scales have lightly colored centers with darker edges.
 A light colored stripe runs down the length of the body, fading at the tail.
 The dorsal scales are in 12 rows.

 Diet

-It feeds on frogs, lizards, mice and birds.
+It feeds on frogs (especially hylids), lizards, mice and birds.